-Under Article 41 of Regulation (EC) No 1907/2006 (REACH), you must submit the information listed in C.1. below by 13 September 2023, and all other information listed below by the deadline of 17 March 2025.
+Under Article 41 of Regulation (EC) No 1907/2006 (REACH), you must submit the information listed below, by the deadline of 17 March 2025.

 Requested information must be generated using the Substance unless otherwise specified.

 A. Information required from all the Registrants subject to Annex VII of REACH